Information for service dog owners, businesses, landlords, and the general public

 Questions?

 Please feel free to contact us with any questions.
-NHCSSD Chair, Brendan Madden, is a former service dog owner and is happy to answer the questions and concerns of other service dog owners.
+SDNH Chair, Brendan Madden, is a former service dog owner and is happy to answer the questions and concerns of other service dog owners.
 Brendan is also available to speak with businesses on how they can best serve employees and customers with service dogs.

 Disclaimer: Any information provided on servicedogsnh.org and our associated social media accounts is non-binding and for informational purposes only.
 Nothing herein should be construed or interpreted as a legal opinion, counsel, or advice.